madlitch/ASDFPixelSort/README.md

 ## Installation
 Download Processing: https://processing.org/download/
-Download file, make sure it is still within the parent folder, and run with processing.
+Download file, make sure it is still within the parent folder, and run with Processing.

 ## Usage
 Change values to 'true' or 'false' to change what images the script creates.